ChenBarryHu/TransformerVG/README.md

 <p align="center"><img src="demo/2022-01-31_3D-VG-Transformers-Poster.png" width="1050px"/></p>

 ## Introduction
 In this project we perform the task of 3D visual grounding using an architecture that utilizes transformers.
 Existing approaches to this problem use an object detection module based on VoteNet and a fusion module, that fuses language features with the detected object features to predictthe final confidence scores.
 We propose TransformerVG, a transformer-based visual grounding pipeline that combines the 3DETR object detector with the transformer-based fusion model from the 3DVG pipeline.
-Through extensive experiments, we outperform the ScanRefer baseline in the Acc@50 metric by 6% on the Benchmark.
+Through extensive experiments, we outperform the ScanRefer baseline in the Acc@50 metric by 6%, and achieved competitive results on the Benchmark. [**Link to the technical report**](https://github.com/ChenBarryHu/TransformerVG/blob/master/docs/TransformerVG_3D_Visual_Grounding_with_Transformer.pdf)

 ## News